The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements

 The Modern, Elegant Satori Alternative You’ve Been Searching For

-If I were to ask you what your life coaching mission statement is, what would happen?
-Would you get sweaty palms or say what you think sounds good in the moment?
-Would you start talking and realize you’re rambling, or would you walk away feeling like you sound like every other coach?
-Here’s the good news: If you said “yes” to any of this, you’re not alone, and it is absolutely fixable.
-Here’s the better news: Once you are clear on your mission statement, you’ll connect much more deeply with potential clients, convert them more easily, and even attract more clients who are a good fit for your business.
-All this from a mission statement?
-YES!
-Read on to see how you can craft one that will set you apart effortlessly and position your services as a gotta-have-it-now purchase.
+Here’s the good news: If you said “yes,” you’re not alone; it is absolutely fixable.
+Here’s the better news: Once you are clear on your mission statement, you’ll connect much more deeply with potential clients, convert them more easily, and attract new clients who are a good fit for your business.

 6 Steps for Writing Captivating Mission Statements